-To follow the discussion below, it would be helpful for reference to open the y-Results page of this web site in a new tab.
+To reference the discussion below, it would be helpful to open the Y-Results page of this web site in a new tab.

 In this discussion when I refer to an outcome for one of the 37 marker sites tested in our project, I am referring to the number of repeats of short DNA segments that were detected at that site.
 The marker sites tested in our study are termed STRs =Short Tandem Repeats.
-As an example, it can be seen in the y-Results page that for the first marker site (#393) all seven Deweeses have 14 copies of the short DNA segment at this site.
+As an example, it can be seen in the y-Results page that for the first marker site (#393) all nine Deweeses have 14 copies of the short DNA segment at this site.
 Whereas R. L. Dewease, who carries a Wilson Y chromosome, has 13 copies at this site.
 See below for Technical details of site #393 on the human Y chromosome.

 The outcomes for each of the 37 marker sites are shown for the ten participants (nine Deweeses and one Wilson) in the y-Results page.
-I have colored coded the outcomes at marker sites for which there were differences among the seven participants.
-There were seven such marker sites where differences occurred.
+I have colored coded the outcomes at marker sites for which there were differences among the Dewees(e) participants.
+There were eight such marker sites where differences occurred.
 Mutational differences at DYS389i and DYS389ii are in the same STR site, therefore these represent one site in the total count of eight sites.

 Marker sites in the top row colored red are those known to have high mutation rates.
-In fact, six of the seven marker sites for which there were differences among the seven participants are in this high mutation category.
+In fact, six of the 11 marker sites for which there were differences among the Dewees(e) participants are in this high mutation category.
 Mutations in these markers produce differences among surname lineages in a genealogical time frame and help explain the Dewees(e) data.

 Deduced Ancestral Haplotype (DAH) based on outcomes from Y STR markers

 Before discussing results of the Dewees Surname Project, I will offer an explanation of how to estimate the Y chromosome marker site values for the Project’s common male ancestor, in this case Garrett Hendricks de Wees.
 For STR marker sites on the Y chromosome, an individual’s haplotype is the set of outcomes for the several marker sites tested.
 Due to chance mutations along the Y chromosome, the haplotypes of descendants of a common ancestor will change over time, deviating from the ancestor’s haplotype.
 Given the haplotypes of a number of male descendants from a common male ancestor, it is sometimes possible to deduce the haplotype of this distant common ancestor.
 This is termed the Deduced Ancestral Haplotype (DAH) and is shown in the Y-Results table in blue.
-The DAH is determined through the use of genealogical records and the number of mutational events required to work back to the ancestor’s haplotype.
-This information is useful in interpreting the results of surname projects that utilize STR markers on the Y chromosome.
+The DAH is determined through the use of genealogical records and the mutational events required to work back to the common ancestor’s haplotype.
+This information is useful in interpreting the results of surname projects that utilize STR markers on the Y chromosome, such as this project.

 Analysis of the Dewees(e) Surname Project Results